Kwanzaa: America's Pseudo-African Holiday Created by Convicted Felon Maulana Karenga

 According to one account, Karenga told the women during the torture: “Vietnamese torture is nothing compared to what I know.”
 (R)

 Karenga was sentenced to one to ten years in prison.
-He served approximately four years at California Men’s Colony before being paroled in 1975.
-He has never apologized.
-He has never acknowledged guilt.
-To this day, he claims he was a “political prisoner” and that the prosecution was politically motivated.
+He served approximately 4 years at California Men’s Colony before being paroled in 1975.

 The Ideology: Anti-Christian, Anti-Western, Anti-White, Black-Only